KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

    Kdenlive Subtitles widget

 The Subtitle widget is used to manage the subtitles for your project.
-For more details please refer to the :ref:`Subtitles <subtitle>` section of this documentation.
+For more details please refer to the :ref:`Subtitles <effects-subtitles>` section of this documentation.

 .. rst-class:: clear-both